SharinaS/Cloud-Engineering-Fundamentals/loadbalancers.md

 Health Checks of an Instance:
 * Performed by "talking" to the instance

-Load balancers never have an IP address; you are supplied a DNS name for the load balancer.
+Load balancers don't have an IP address; you are supplied a DNS name for the load balancer.

 ## 3 Types of Load Balancers
 ### Application Load Balancer
 * Operates at Layer 7 - Evaluates the code, so it can make intelligent routing decisions ("application-aware).
-  * Could have a group servers that are just for the payment gateway.
+  * Could have a group of servers that are just for the payment gateway.
 Traffic would be sent to this group when there is a payment being made, otherwise traffic could be routed to another group of EC2 instances if a person was just browsing.
   * Load balancer can see that language is changed to French, and load balance across all the French servers.
   * It can see requests you're making and inside the HTML, etc, so it can make advanced routing, so specific requests can be made to specific web servers.
 * Best suited for load balancing of HTTP and HTTPS traffic.
 * Has a listener.
-After creation, you can view/edit rules with conditional logic!
+After creation, you can view/edit rules with conditional logic, such as target group, condition and/or priority.

 See the course on Application Load Balancers in A Cloud Guru for more info!